cpjobling/eg-151-textbook/eg_151/lectures/week1/index.md

 Microcontrollers with more bits, for example 16- and 32-bit MCUs have correspondingly more bits per register, more available memory addresses, and can handle larger numbers compared with their 8-bit counterparts.

-An introduction to data representation follows in [Week 2](week2/index.md).
+An introduction to data representation follows in {ref}`week2`.

 +++ {"slideshow": {"slide_type": "slide"}}

-[](#memmap) shows the data memory map of the Atmel Atmega328 which is an 8- bit MCU.
+{numref}`memmap` shows the data memory map of the Atmel Atmega328 which is an 8- bit MCU.

 It has $2^8$ or 256 available memory addresses from 0x0000 – 0x00FF which covers: